lamhq/tech-notes/pages/devops/aws/storage/storage-gateway.md

 ![](https://d1.awsstatic.com/cloud-storage/volume-gateway-diagram.eedd58ab3fb8a5dcae088622b5c1595dac21a04b.png)

-Volume Gateway is an **iSCSI mount** that backs up the disks that VMs are currently reading and writing to.
+Volume Gateway is an **iSCSI** (block storage protocol) mount that backs up the disks that VMs are currently reading and writing to.

 You can choose between cached or stored mode:
 - In **cached mode**, frequently accessed data is stored locally for low-latency access